-Representatives Dent and Senn spoke in favor of the passage of the bill, as amended by the Senate.
+Representatives Dent and Senn spoke in favor of the passage of the bill.

 The Speaker (Representative Orwall presiding) stated the question before the House to be the final passage of Engrossed Second Substitute House Bill No. 1819, as amended by the Senate.